nmaas-platform/nmaas-docs/docs/nmaas-applications/tutorials/uptime-kuma.md

 - various other application specific monitors for PostgreSQL, MariaDB, MongoDB, etc...
 - design and create status pages

-## Uptime Kuma on NMaaS
+## Uptime Kuma on nmaas

-Uptime Kuma on NMaaS is fully supported in two flavors:
+Uptime Kuma on nmaas is fully supported in two flavors:

 - standalone flavor, identical with the upstream release, without any modifications.
 - extended flavor which also supports API access using a [third-party API extension](https://github.com/MedAziz11/Uptime-Kuma-Web-API).